35 Easy Craft Business Ideas

 Everyone has driven down the road and seen someone giving away an old piece of furniture for free.
 Some people drive by and don’t give it a second thought.
 Others start thinking about how to make that furniture into something more.

 If that’s you, then upcycling is in your future.
 Take that old chair and turn it into a modern work of art.
-The best part of this small business is that it’s mostly profit.
+The best part of this small business is that it’s mostly profitable.
 Usually, you can get a piece of furniture for cheap and sell it for ten times as much.

 One of the more interesting things about succulents is that they can multiply.
 In most instances, if you take a clipping from a succulent and plant it in a new container, a new succulent will take root.
 That makes a succulent business easy to start and grow…literally and figuratively.